mishragourav0006-ops/anime_fabric_project/README.md

-**Dashboard Preview**
+Anime Analytics ETL Pipeline Using Microsoft Fabric Dashboard Preview
 <img width="1346" height="673" alt="image" src="https://github.com/user-attachments/assets/559098fa-69de-4b79-b019-acdb41b0ab30" />

-(Insert your dashboard image here once GitHub renders it)

-**Project Workflow**

-This project follows a structured Fabric ETL pipeline, executed through a PySpark notebook and SQL queries:
+Project Overview

+In this project, I built a complete end-to-end ETL pipeline using Microsoft Fabric, PySpark, SQL, and Power BI.
+The goal was to collect anime metadata from the Jikan REST API, transform it into a clean analytical dataset, store it in a Lakehouse, and design a dashboard to visualize trends in anime ratings, genres, popularity, and studio performance.

+Project Workflow
-**1️.
-Extract — API Data Collection**
+1. Extract — Collecting Data from the Jikan API

-File: notebook/anime_ingestion_cleaning.ipynb

-.Connects to Jikan REST API
+I started by connecting to the Jikan Anime API through a PySpark notebook.
-.Fetches anime metadata (title, score, genres, type, popularity, etc.)
+The API provides rich metadata such as:

+Anime titles

+Genres

+Studios

+Scores and popularity metrics

+Type (TV, Movie, OVA, etc.)

+Seasons and release years

-.Raw JSON is converted into a PySpark DataFrame
+The raw JSON response was converted into a PySpark DataFrame for further processing.

-**2️ Transform — Data Cleaning in PySpark**
+2. Transform — Cleaning & Structuring the Dataset

-The PySpark notebook performs the following:
+Inside the Fabric PySpark notebook, I performed several transformations:

-.Extracts nested fields (genres, studios)
+Extracted nested fields like genres and studios

-.
-Handles missing values
+Handled missing and null values
-.
-Casts numeric fields
-.
-Renames and selects key analytics columns
-.
-Creates the final cleaned table: anime_cleaned

-➡ Output stored in Fabric Lakehouse (Delta Format)
+Casted numeric values into correct data types

+Selected and renamed the columns required for analysis

+Added a simplified studio and genre column for dashboard use

+After cleaning, I generated a final curated table called anime_cleaned, which became the core dataset for SQL queries and reporting.

+The final dataset was saved in the Microsoft Fabric Lakehouse in Delta format.

-**3️ Load — Store & Query with Fabric SQL Endpoint
+3. Load — Querying and Modeling with Fabric SQL Endpoint

-**
-SQL files located in the sql/ folder include:
+I used the Fabric SQL endpoint to run analytical queries stored in the sql/ folder:

 SQL File	Purpose
-sql_top_anime.sql	Top 10 anime by score
-sql_genre_count.sql	Count of anime per genre sql_year_count.sql	Anime distribution by year
+sql_top_anime.sql	Retrieves top 10 anime ranked by score sql_genre_count.sql	Counts anime grouped by genre sql_year_count.sql	Shows anime distribution across release years

-.
-The Delta table is queryable inside Fabric using SQL Analytics Endpoint .
-Results feed into the Power BI dashboard
+These SQL outputs were later connected to Power BI for data modeling and visualization.

-**Technologies & Tools Used**
+Technologies & Tools Used
-Tool / Tech	Purpose
+Tool / Technology	Role
+PySpark	Data ingestion and transformation
-Python (PySpark)	Data ingestion & transformation inside Fabric Notebook Requests, Pandas	API calls & initial data handling Microsoft Fabric Lakehouse	Storage of raw & cleaned Delta tables Fabric SQL Endpoint	Running analytical SQL queries Power BI Desktop	Interactive dashboard & visuals
+Requests & Pandas	API calling & initial JSON handling Microsoft Fabric Lakehouse	Storage for raw & cleaned Delta tables Fabric SQL Endpoint	Querying and analytics
+Power BI Desktop	Designing the dashboard
-Git & GitHub	Version control & project hosting
+GitHub	Version control and documentation
-➡ How to Run This Project End-to-End
+How I Ran the Project End-to-End
-**Prerequisites**

-Microsoft Fabric workspace

-Python environment inside Fabric Notebook

-Power BI Desktop installed

-Git installed (optional, for local work)

-**Step-by-Step Setup**
-1️.Clone the repository
+1. Cloned the Repository
 git clone https://github.com/mishragourav0006-ops/anime_fabric_project.git
 cd anime_fabric_project

-2️.
-Open the PySpark notebook in Microsoft Fabric
+2. Executed the PySpark Notebook in Fabric

-Navigate to:

-notebook/anime_ingestion_cleaning.ipynb

-Run all cells to:
+From notebook/anime_ingestion_cleaning.ipynb, I ran all cells to:

-.
-Fetch API data
+Fetch data from the API

-.
-Clean & transform it
+Clean and restructure the dataset

-.
-Save the final Delta table into Lakehouse
+Save the final table into the Lakehouse

-3️.
-Run SQL Queries (Optional but Recommended)

-Open each SQL file inside sql/:

-Example: Top Anime
+3. Ran SQL Files for Analysis

+The SQL scripts validated the cleaned table and prepared key analytics such as:

 SELECT title, score
 FROM anime_cleaned
 ORDER BY score DESC
 LIMIT 10;

-These queries validate the dataset and feed into Power BI modeling.
+These outputs helped define the Power BI visuals.

-4️.
-Open the Power BI Dashboard
+4. Built the Power BI Dashboard

-Download the dataset via Fabric SQL endpoint
+Using the SQL endpoint as a data source, I created visuals illustrating:
-Import into Power BI → build visuals OR open your saved .pbix file View insights like:

 Top-rated anime

 Genre distribution

-Score trends
+Score trends over the years

-Anime type breakdown
+Comparison of anime types

-Popularity vs Score correlations
+Popularity vs score insights

+Studio-level contributions

-Dashboard Insights (Summary)
+Dashboard Insights

+Some of the insights I observed:

+TV shows form the majority of anime releases

-.TV anime dominate the dataset compared to Movies .Action & Comedy are the most frequent genres
+Action and Comedy emerged as the most dominant genres
-.Rating trends show peak quality around 1999–2003 .Some anime score high but are not extremely popular (and vice-versa) .Studios contribute differently to score and popularity metrics

-**Project Structure**
+The early 2000s showed strong scoring trends across many titles

+Several anime ranked high but did not have similarly high popularity levels

+Studios vary significantly in terms of the average scores they produce

+Project Structure
 anime_fabric_project/
 │
 ├── dashboard/